Explore the traditional culture and the aesthetic art of Japan.

 Service & Project

-Location Traditional tearoom at stared-hotel in Tokyo
+Location Traditional tearoom of Michelin Starred Japanese restaurant in Tokyo

-Chanoyu Lesson and Seminar
+Lesson and Seminar

 Japanese Tea Ceremony lessons and private seminar in English.
 We practice how to prepare a bowl of matcha green tea by following the traditional Chado rituals while learning about the

-Locations at the city center of Tokyo
+Location at the city center of Tokyo

 Hours 120 minutes